About THE SNCC

 The colors used in the font, background, bull and wheel links to the more recent colors used by the facility and sport teams.

 The “Bull” in the foreground tells of the strong agricultural history of the St. Norbert community.
-The Bulls’ aggressive, rebellious stance will represent the strength and resilience of the athletes competing under the SNCC Rebels banner.
+The Bulls’ aggressive, rebellious stance represents the strength and resilience of the athletes competing under the SNCC Rebels banner.

 The “Wheel” in the background is derived from the red river cart.
 The red river cart was an effective method of transport for people and supplies throughout the prairies.
 The large wheel provides strength and stability to the cart, much like the community centre today offering consistent and sustainable programs for the families of St. Norbert.